JayneLawley/Project-1-Healthcare-Insurance-Cost/README.md

 ## Acknowledgements (optional)
-* Thank the people who provided support through this project.
+* Thank you to Vasi who has provided support through this project.